twitocode/Tantalum/content/Notes/Religion/3 Review.md

 Q: What is Parousia
-A:The second coming of Christ (the rapture)
+A: The second coming of Christ (the rapture)

 Q: What is the main concern of the Old Testament?
 A: